Supersymmetry at a 28 TeV hadron collider: HE-LHC: Discovery channels for benchmarks

 \section{Discovery channels for benchmarks}

 The SUSY signal involving the direct production of $\tilde{\chi}_2^{0}\tilde{\chi}_1^{\pm}$ are simulated at LO using \code{MADGRAPH 2.6.0}~\cite{Alwall:2014hca} with the NNPDF23LO PDF set.
 The obtained parton-level sample is then passed to \code{PYTHIA8}~\cite{Sjostrand:2014zea} for showering and hadronization.
 Because we are interested in soft final states, no hard jets were added at the generator-level and so no matching/merging scheme is involved here.
 The necessary soft jets are added at the showering level.
 To give a boost to the final state particles, the initial (ISR) and the final state radiation (FSR) are relied upon for this purpose.
 The simulation of the direct production of a gluino pair is also carried out by \code{MADGRAPH} with up to one extra parton at the generator level.
 A five-flavor MLM matching is performed with the shower-kt scheme using \code{PYTHIA8} for showering and hadronization with the merging scale set at 120 GeV.
 Finally, ATLAS detector simulation and event reconstruction is performed by \code{DELPHES 3.4.1}~\cite{deFavereau:2013fsa} where clustering into jets is done by \code{FastJet}~\cite{Cacciari:2011ma} with a jet radius parameter 0.6 and using the anti-$k_T$ algorithm~\cite{Cacciari:2008gp}. \\ For the 14 TeV backgrounds, we use the ones generated by the SNOWMASS group~\cite{Avetisyan:2013onh}.
 As for the 28 TeV samples, they are simulated at LO using \code{MADGRAPH 2.6.0} with the NNPDF30LO PDF set~\cite{Buckley:2014ana}.
 The cross-section is then multiplied by the appropriate K-factor so that it is close to its next-to-leading order (NLO) value.
 The resulting hard process is then passed on to \code{PYTHIA8} for showering and hadronization.
 To avoid double counting of jets, a five-flavor MLM matching is performed on the samples and the ATLAS detector simulation and event reconstruction is carried out by \code{DELPHES 3.4.1}.
 The SM backgrounds are classified as dominant and subdominant, where the subdominant backgrounds were given a K-factor of 1. \\ A large set of search analyses were performed on the generated events for each benchmark point.
 The analyses used \code{ROOT 6.08.06}~\cite{Antcheva:2011zz} to implement the constraints of the search region for the signal regions involving leptons, jets and missing transverse energy in the final state.
+Since detector simulation is based on the ATLAS detector, most of the trigger level cuts used in this analysis are similar to those used by ATLAS, except for the trigger on the missing transverse energy.
+The leading and sub-leading jets are required to have $p_T > 20$ GeV and are reconstructed in $|\eta|<4.9$.
+Electrons and muons are required to have $p_T>10$ GeV where the former is reconstructed in the electromagnetic calorimeter with $|\eta|<2.47$ and the latter in the muon spectrometer with $|\eta|<2.5$.
+The trigger cut on the missing transverse energy used by ATLAS ranges from 100 to 150 GeV.
+However, in our analysis we lower the trigger on $E^{\rm miss}_T$ in order to capture soft final states, such that $E^{\rm miss}_T>70$ GeV.